microchip-pic-avr-examples/pic16f13145-biphase-encoder-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Bi-Phase Encoder — Use Case for CLB Using the PIC16F13145 Microcontroller with MCC Melody
+# Bi-Phase Encoder with Configurable Bitrate Based on CLB Using the PIC16F13145 Microcontroller with MCC Melody

 The repository contains the Bi-Phase Encoder, an MPLAB® X project, using Core Independent Peripherals (CIPs) by following the interaction between Custom Logic Block (CLB), Serial Peripheral Interface (SPI) and Universal Asynchronous Receiver-Transmitter (UART) peripherals.